Leading Individuals: International Public Law

 Work highlights

-• Representing a Kuwaiti group, which is a major player in the restaurant industry in Kuwait, in a judicial proceeding before the French Cour de Casssation seeking to quash a decision of the Paris Court of Appeals that rejected a request to annul an ICC arbitral award, rendered in favour of a Lebanese company.
+• Representing Kuwaiti group Kout Food Group in a judicial proceeding before the French Cour de Cassation seeking to quash a decision of the Paris Court of Appeals that rejected a request to annul an ICC arbitral award, rendered in favor of a Lebanese company.

-• Representing Veolia Propreté against the Republic of Italy in an ICSID investment arbitration initiated in June 2018 based on the Energy Charter Treaty.
+• Representing Veolia Propreté and a subsidiary of Veolia Environnement, against the Republic of Italy in an ICSID investment arbitration initiated in June 2018 based on the Energy Charter Treaty.

-• Representing Sunrise, a Nigerian consulting company, against Nigeria and Sinohydro, a Chinese construction company, in an ICC arbitration relating to the withdrawal by Nigeria of the award of a contract for the construction of the Mambilla Project, one of the biggest hydroelectric projects in Nigeria and Africa.
+• Representing Sunrise Power and Transmission Company, a Nigerian consulting company, against Nigeria and Sinohydro in an ICC arbitration relating to the withdrawal by Nigeria of the award of a contract for the construction of the Mambilla Project, one of the biggest hydroelectric projects in Nigeria and Africa.

 De Gaulle Fleurance & Associés